nxtxorg/nxtx/README.md

   - [paper-css](https://github.com/cognitom/paper-css) classes are used and is relied on for basic styling

-The main idea is that the rendered document is laid out just like it will look when using the browsers inbuilt print functionality, so a PDF version easily can be created.

 NxTx uses __two-pass__ rendering; the first pass executes preprocessors and second pass executes commands and renders everything.
 The reason that two passes are necessary,